ember-tooling/ember-language-server/DEBUGGING.md

 ## Approach

-We will install EULS locally.
+We will install uELS locally.
 ELS is running in nodejs, which we will instrument to enable debugging.
 We will visit the logs in a Chromium based browser.

-## Fetching EULS
+## Fetching uELS

 In order to debug the sources, we need to get hold of them and their dependencies.

 ### Getting the sources

-Sources for EULS can be fetched from https://github.com/lifeart/ember-language-server
+Sources for uELS can be fetched from https://github.com/lifeart/ember-language-server

     git clone https://github.com/lifeart/ember-language-server.git